voxel51/fiftyone_mlflow_plugin/README.md

 You can use this plugin to:

+- Connect your MLflow experiments and runs to your FiftyOne datasets
 - Visualize the MLflow dashboard right beside your FiftyOne dataset in the FiftyOne App
 - Get helpful information about your MLflow runs and experiments in the FiftyOne App